Saturday, 7 February 2026

 Asterix and the game of words

-When I was aged 11 or 12, I received a rather well-used ex-library copy of Astérix aux Jeux Olympiques at Christmas.
+When I was aged 13 or so, I received a rather well-used ex-library copy of Astérix aux Jeux Olympiques at Christmas.
 (Asterix, the indomitable warrior whose raison d’être is to foil Caesar’s conquest of Gaul in 50 BC, needs no introduction.)

 I had already shown an interest in the Romans and the intention was perhaps to encourage me in my French studies.
 If so, I’m afraid it had an opposite effect, as Goscinny’s French witicisms were beyond my comprehension.
 (I did enjoy Uderzo’s pictures, though.)